LearnersGuild/guide/General/Membership/membership-faqs.md

 Please see the [**Membership Expectations**](/General/Membership/membership-expectations.md) section to read all non-negotiable requirements for Learners. **But, the short of the long is you are required to participate fully in the structure of the program by:**

 * Diligently work on the modules and projects for your phase.

 * Dedicating yourself to your work and your team \(if you have one\).

-* Attending daily standups, lectures, House Meetings, and COS Workshops.
+* Attending daily standups, lectures, House Meetings, and COS Workshops, and communicating clearly ahead of time to the relevant people if you will miss a scheduled meeting or required gathering.

 * Observing and adhering to [Guild Policies](//Policies/README.md).